-The Council has set out a timetable for the preparation of policy documents in the Local Development Scheme.
+The Council sets out the timetable for the preparation of policy documents in the Local Development Scheme.

-In order to achieve all this, time and cost issues will need to be managed carefully, including staff resources and costs of publicity, venues, external facilitators and so on.
+In order to achieve all this, time and cost issues will need to be managed carefully, including staff resources, costs of publicity, venues and external consultants.